 Recycling clothes and textiles should be a last resort.
 Overall, textiles can prove difficult to recycle, and less than 1% of textiles used for clothing gets turned into new garments.18 That’s because they’re often made of a blend of materials, which vary in how easily they can be recycled.
 While natural fibers like cotton or wool can be recycled mechanically, the process creates lower quality products and must often incorporate virgin cotton (an issue also prevalent with mixed-plastic items).

-If you have loads of fabric scraps laying around, you can check whether your local recycling program accepts textiles.
+If you have loads of fabric scraps laying around, you can check whether your local recycling center accepts textiles.
 This also applies to any item of clothing or footwear you’re looking to recycle, since services vary in every community.

 Even if your garments have lost their luster, some take-back programs will still accept them.
 Nike donates or recycles certain well-worn items, such as athletic sneakers and athletic tops, regardless of the brand (your shoes could even become a basketball court).